Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 $\rho = 1- {\frac {6 \sum d_i^2}{n(n^2 - 1)}}$

-Compare the number of items given to the significance table.
-The hypothesis can be rejected if the number in the table is below
+Compare the number of items (degrees of freedom) given to the significance table.
+The hypothesis can be rejected if the number in the table is below the critical value at 0.95, then your hypothesis can be rejected.
+If it's above, then there is less than a 5% that the relationship was caused by chance, and you accept the hypothesis.
+You can go even further if given a critical value of 0.99, whch means there is a less than 1% chance of this being caused by chance!

+> If you have a t-value, then subtract 2 from the degrees of freedom.
+Else, leave it as the number of samples.